Everything you need to know

 Can trees be saved?
 What is their value?

-The SHOAL BAY SOLUTION will save many HUNDREDS of trees which will be destroyed under the artificial wetland.proposal.
+The RE-CONTOURING SOLUTION will save many HUNDREDS of trees which will be destroyed under the HEALTHY WATERS proposal.

 Why keep golf?